SameulAH/R-s-Kickstart/README.md

 ## Resources
-If you are having issue with installing the R on your local machine, you can use R on the cloud right on your browser, you can finf all the files in here: https://posit.cloud/content/9361785
+If you are having issues with installing R on your local machine,  you can use this service to access R directly from your browser.
+All the necessary files can be found here: https://posit.cloud/content/9361785

 Here are some useful resources to help you with R programming: